Quo210/calculator-v3/README.md

 fix equals button used with no value inside introbox for some reason multiply is dividing, fix oh my god i have improved

+08/01/22
+Created dot branch for working on the dot button feature of the calculator